Saturday, February 07, 2026

 in a while julienning the veggies

-d lain atop the cutting
+lain atop the board,

-or a pan or he’d pick up the
+and then he’d either pick up the

 cutting board and slowly,